How to Prep for Your First-Time Manager Role

 Sometimes it's the simplest games that have the most amazing results.
 While office games are often seen as counter-productive, that's not the case.
 Offices can sometimes beteeming with competition and natural tension.
 So, a mix of fun, collaboration and creativity can help you build stronger bonds with your colleagues - the kind of bonds that make great teams.

-This article will explore fun office games to improve collaboration and team spirit.
+This article will explore fun office games to improve collaboration, team spirit and encourage team building.

 First, ensure that it's an environment that people enjoy.
 You can do this by providing adequate lighting and plenty of space for people to move around.
 Fresh flowers or plants around the office also make it feel less like a sterile workplace and more homely.